jaikiranc/quotes-api-automation/README.md

 1. mvn clean
 2. mvn install
 3. mvn test
-4. Go to reports/cucumber-html-report and open the index.html file in a browser to view the tests status
+4. Go to reports/cucumber-html-report and open the index.html file in a browser to view the test results in readable format

 To be done in future: